DHS/rat/README.md

 Rat
 ===

-Rat is a boilerplate web app written in PHP/MySQL.
+Rat is a boilerplate web app written for PHP and MySQL.

 History
 -------